krishnakanthati/krishnakanthati/README.md

 - ⚡ Fun fact: ...
 -->

-- :smile:  I'm a junior pursuing my Bachelors in Computer Science & Engineering.
+- 😄:  I'm a junior pursuing my Bachelors in Computer Science & Engineering.
 - 🤩 I'm interested in Open Source and Competitive Programming.

+- 🤝:  Feel free to connect with me on [Twitter](https://twitter.com/krishnakanthati) or [LinkedIn](https://www.linkedin.com/in/krishnakanthati/)